DataBiosphere/azul/UPGRADING.rst

 Update Python on your developer machines to version 3.11.6.
 In your working copy, run ``make virtualenv`` and ``make requirements envhook``.

+Update Terraform on your developer machines to version 1.3.10.

 Operator
 ~~~~~~~~